-About the Master’s in Information Systems Program
+About the Master’s in Information Systems Management Program

 A bachelor’s degree in information systems, management or a related field (or a bachelor’s degree in a non-related field with significant IT work experience) is required for admission into the information systems master’s program.
 Undergraduate prerequisite courses may be required depending on an applicant’s background.
 The number of courses will be determined upon transcript evaluation during the admissions process.
 Prerequisite courses cannot be used to fulfill M.S.
-Information Systems course requirements and must be completed before beginning the program.
-Talk to an advisor about required prerequisite courses.
+Information Systems Management course requirements and must be completed before beginning the program.
+Talk to an advisor about required prerequisite.

 - Organizational Behavior for Technology Professionals (IS541): Explores group dynamics and human behavior in organizations, paying close attention to situations involving technology.